One Hundred Twenty One

 Zi is on the couch, stack of freezer bags full of ice on her chest.
 When she good and frozen, Daria spends an hour flowing qi energy into the spot.
 It’s late, everyone is pooped, particularly Daria.
 Off to bedrooms to rejuvenate.

-In the morning, Dasha goes to the Marriott and checks out, by the time she’s back they’re checked out of the Crowne Plaza, drive the two SUVs to Oxnard and get on the jet.
+In the morning, Dasha goes to the Marriott to pull the DND tag, doesn't bother to formally check out, by the time she’s back they’re checked out of the Crowne Plaza, drive the two SUVs to Oxnard and get on the jet.
 Six hours to Teterboro, three lost hours in time zones, Amaya collects them at six thirty, back in the condo for seven.

 While drinkers have a drink, we revisit.